Review of Second Quarter of 2018

-The US stock market started out the year well; but ran out of steam after the first month.
-The Dow went down 3% and NASDAQ went up 2% for the quarter.
-Our composite portfolio did better than both and finished the quarter gaining 7%.
-We had several extraordinary gains for the quarter: IMGN went up 64%; INFN went up 72%; and MU went up 27%.
-Our top ten holdings at the end of the quarter, in order, are DVAX, BRK, AMD, IMGN, MU, PONAX, INFN, IBB (iShare Nasdaq Biotech ETF), SPY (S&P 500 ETF), and SGEN.
-During the quarter, I added shares of ATRS, CHK and NBR and sold or donated IMGN, MU, NVDA, and PONDX.
+Two forces were having a tug-war against the US stock market this quarter: the US economy and President Trump.
+The US economy continued to do well, reflected in the GDP growth rate rising, unemployment rate decreasing, and average labor salary increasing.
+However, President Trump countered the good economic news with a series of trade wars against China and many of our allies.
+The result is a confused market: the Dow went up 1% NASDAQ went up 7% for the quarter and therefore, the Dow went down 2% for the year and the NASDAQ went up 9% for the year.
+Our composite portfolio did better than both and finished the quarter gaining 26% year to date, way ahead of either index.
+We had several extraordinary gains for the quarter: CHK went up 56%; AMD went up 48%; and SGEN went up 26%.
+Our top ten holdings at the end of the quarter, in order, are AMD, DVAX, BRK, IMGN, CHK, MU, PONAX, SGEN, INFN, and IBB (iShare Nasdaq Biotech ETF).
+During the quarter, I added shares of AGEN, ATRS, DVAX, and IMGN and sold or donated shares of AMD, CHK, PACB, SGEN, and TRREX.

 Noticeable News/Events with Our Top Ten Stocks and Recent Picks in the Past Quarter